minhaznub/BS23-CICD/README.md

 # Weather api app on AKS with CI/CD and Observability

-This project build the api app docker image and push in docker hub and provisining the AKS cluster infrastructure using fully automated **terraform** pipeline for , deploy the app in the aks cluster and with automated pipeline and deploy **Grafana + Prometheus** for observability.
+This project builds the API app Docker image, pushes it to Docker Hub, and provisions the AKS cluster infrastructure using a fully automated Terraform pipeline.
+It deploys the app in the AKS cluster and sets up Grafana and Prometheus for observability through an automated pipeline.

 ---
 ## Project Structure